 Single premium life insurance, also referred to as paid-up life insurance, is a type of permanent life insurance which requires you to pay the entire premium amount up front.
 Once you do, the policy stays in force until your death.

-A single premium life insurance policy, like all permanent life insurance policies, has two components.
+A single premium policy, like all permanent policies, has two components.

 - A guaranteed death benefit amount, which is paid out to your family when you pass away.

 - A cash value component, which accrues interest and grows in value as long as the policy stays in force.

-The only difference is that regular life insurance policies allow you to pay the premium on a monthly, quarterly, or yearly basis – depending on your convenience.
+The only difference is that regular policies allow you to pay the premium on a monthly, quarterly, or yearly basis – depending on your convenience.

-Single premium life insurance policies require you to make a one-time lump-sum payment, which funds the policy until your death.
+Single premium policies require you to make a one-time lump-sum payment, which funds the policy until your death.